 Have a resource to suggest?
 Share your favorite tools and resources today!Recommend it

-The Science of Thriving
+The Science of Thriving Together

 Image by Gerd Altmann from Pixabay

 The science of thriving has informed an easy-to-use, realtime survey that measures well-being and has the ability to both catalyze change and assess progress on what matters most in communities—all people and places thriving, no exceptions.
-Use of these well-being measures provides an invaluable and highly-responsive compliment to regular community needs assessments, population health indicators, and other social determinants of health that can take years to see measurable change.
+Use of these well-being measures provides an invaluable and highly-responsive complement to regular community needs assessments, population health indicators, and other social determinants of health that can take years to see measurable change.
 Rather than solely tracking individual health outcomes, a holistic approach that measures well-being provides a north star—one which diverse groups can rally around together.

 Through either a 12- or 24-question, self-report survey, communities can get a better understanding of who in a community is thriving, struggling or suffering, and in what ways.
 The Institute for Healthcare Improvement, Healthy People 2030, and multi-sector partnerships around the country are leading and informing what it means to measure well-being, and to use that deeper understanding to transform neighborhoods and lives.